| Name: Hilary Ronen

 DPH analysis has shown that Valencia is one of the most dangerous streets in SF.
 While the Bike Coalition has requested that Mission Station enforce double-parking more regularly, we know that enforcement itself just isn’t enough.
 As Supervisor, I will work with the Bike Coalition and the Vision Zero Committee to implement more white loading zones for passenger drop offs.
 I would also like to undertake a more long-term project, implementing protected bike lanes with curbed subgrading to protect bikers from car traffic.
 [RESPONSE TRUNCATED]

 3. As San Francisco becomes a more expensive city to live in, we know that biking provides an affordable and sustainable way to get around.
-To increase access to bikes, the SF Bicycle Coalition organizes and leads Community Bike Builds.
+To increase access to bikes, the SF Bicycle Coalition organizes and leads the Bike it Forward program.
 We reclaim unclaimed and abandoned bikes from the SFMTA, BART, the SFPD and other agencies, which are then repaired with the help of our volunteers.
 Neighborhood residents sign up with our partner organizations in advance to participate and receive a bike.
 As Supervisor, do you support this program and its expansion?

 Yes [RESPONSE TRUNCATED]